 Lesser Capital Losses:

-Preference share are fair securities for the shareholders during cyclic market corrections and depression periods when the profits of the company are down.
-Also, in case of startup companies, preference shares are first choice of investors, and usually the dividend payment is allowed to accumulate until the company becomes profitable.
+- Preference shares are fair securities for the shareholders during cyclic market corrections and depression periods when the profits of the company are down.
+Also, in the case of startup companies, preference shares are the first choice of investors, and usually, the dividend payment is allowed to accumulate until the company becomes profitable.
 This is done in order to reduce the already high risk that investors take when they invest in early-stage companies.

 The main drawback of preference share is as follows: